payjoin/nolooking/README.md

 ## Usage

-0. You need a [recent version of Rust](https://rustup.rs) to compile this.
+0. You need Rust version 1.48 or higher to compile this.
-1. You need to clone the **forked** LND: `git clone -b awesome-lnd-preview https://github.com/Kixunil/lnd/`
+1. Assuming you already have LND 0.14
-2. `LND_REPO_DIR=path/to/forked/lnd/ cargo build`
+2. `cargo build`
-3. Build forked LND
-4. Deploy forked LND (replacing binary in deployment followed by restart works)
-5. Setup reverse HTTP proxy with HTTPS forwarding to some port - e.g. 3000.
+3. Setup reverse HTTP proxy with HTTPS forwarding to some port - e.g. 3000.
    You can do this in a few lines using [selfhost in Cryptoanarchy Debian Repository](https://github.com/debian-cryptoanarchy/cryptoanarchy-deb-repo-builder/blob/master/docs/user-level.md#selfhost).
-6. Connect to the peer using `lncli connect ...`
-7. `./target/debug/loptos HTTP_BIND_PORT https://LND_GRPC_ADDRESS /path/to/cert/file /path/to/admin.macaroon FEE_RATE_SAT_PER_VB DEST_NODE_ID AMOUNS_IN_SATS [DEST_NODE_ID AMOUNS_IN_SATS ...]
+4. `./target/debug/loptos HTTP_BIND_PORT https://LND_GRPC_ADDRESS /path/to/cert/file /path/to/admin.macaroon FEE_RATE_SAT_PER_VB DEST_NODE_URI AMOUNS_IN_SATS [DEST_NODE_URI AMOUNS_IN_SATS ...]
 [CHAIN_WALLET_AMOUNT_SATS]`
-8. Copy BIP21 from command line output and paste it into one of the supported wallets
+5. Copy BIP21 from command line output and paste it into one of the supported wallets
-9. Confirm the transaction and pray it works
+6. Confirm the transaction and pray it works

 Note: if `CHAIN_WALLET_AMOUNT_SATS` is present another output will be added to send the amount to the internal wallet.
 This may be required in case the wallet is empty as in such case LND can not reserve sats for anchor commitments.
-However, to truly work, you need [another LND fix](https://github.com/lightningnetwork/lnd/pull/5539) (merge with the other branch).
+However, to truly work, you need [another LND fix](https://github.com/lightningnetwork/lnd/pull/5539) (merge with master).

 ## License